 The Thomas Jefferson Collection

-Thomas Jefferson’s original collection of books is in a separate area behind a glass display case.
+Thomas Jefferson’s exhibition holds a collection of books.
+It is in a separate area behind a glass display case.
 Sections of books are being digitized for online use.

 His collection is vast.
 He collected works on poetry, philosophy, government, and everything in between.
 What’s amazing is what is on display is only a part of his collection.